marksandspencer/marksandspencer.github.io/_posts/2022-08-05-nx-plugins.md

 The native Playwright runner gives you the following advantages:

 - Recommended by Playwright
-- Nicer syntax and built in assertions
+- Nicer syntax and built-in assertions
 - Easier to find docs on playwright.dev

 ## Why Open Source?